3zpnix/WriteOn/README.md

 ## 📢 Announcements

+- Managed to find time to update for version 1.3, Might find it difficult for the next version though because of my part time job taking up my whole schedule 對不起!
+(02/25/2025)
-- I have to focus on my other projects, gotta earn some income online.
+- I have to focus on my other projects, I'm going broke right now haha.
 Version 1.3 will have its updates soon (1/19/2025)
-- Updates are being delayed because of work-related University stuff, I apologize!
+- Updates are being delayed because of university school stuff, I apologize!
 (12/7/2024)
-- Upcoming version 1.2 will contain bug fixes and more features (12/3/2024)
+- Upcoming version 1.2 will contain mostly bug fixes but with more features (12/3/2024)
 - Laptop is having issues with Android Studio, the new version will be delayed a bit, sorry!
 (11/19/2024)
 - Android release coming soon to fdroid and github (08/26/2024)